nicolas-derobert/modal/README.md

 - Allow customization of message that is displayed in modal
 - Allow style customization

 If you want to override a component's styles using custom classes, you can use the className prop, available on each component.
-For exemple, target the **.cmm-backdrop** class name to customize the Backdrop element :
+For example, target the **.cmm-backdrop** class name to customize the Backdrop element :
 You can customize the following elements :
 - **backdrop** by overriding "**.cmm-backdrop**" class
 - **modal** by overriding "**.cmm-modal**" class